suryarajendhran/scholared-landing/content/pages/pricing.md

           understand your need to protect your identity.
 Right from the media to investors, we have you covered.
 Talk to a customer representative to help you walk through our steps to protect your identity.
-      - question: What if Scholared is available to my competitor?
+      - question: I don't want to Scholared to be avai?
         answer: >
           We take on very few customers and try to avoid overlap within our clientele.
 If you are building a law school study app for a region, we